 At Microsoft, I learned about the process of creating products at scale.
 I worked with people who were very specialized and talented, and the work we produced was incredibly futuristic and forward thinking.
 My first year I worked in a small team of five as the sole designer, creating a few innovative apps for Microsoft platforms.
 I worked on 3D printing projects.
 Our app had to be scrapped, forcing us to make something else in 5 weeks.
 It was awesome.
 My second year, I worked on a larger team within Xbox, on a very futuristic streaming vision that unfortunately never came to fruition.
 I have no doubt that it eventually will, whether from Microsoft or someone else.
 After that summer, I was offered the incredible opportunity to work on a dream team (the original team had closed) once I graduated college, but decided to alter my path.

 In late 2014, two peers and I started a company called Cymbal.
-I was the sole designer, and we chose a very challenging field to work in -- a combination social network - music service (the two verticals many VCs refuse to invest in).
+I was the sole designer, and we chose a very challenging field to work in -- a combination social network - music service.
 The philosophies behind the app and its design are difficult to navigate, but they constrained things and challenged me.
 I was never happy with where Cymbal was.
 I never wanted people to download it, because it was "about to get better!", but it was an exercise in learning to build iteratively, working with people you don't always get along with, and learning as you go from the thousands of passionate people who still use the app every day.

 We built 3 major versions and dozens of minor versions across iOS, Android, and the web.
 I drew sketches, made wireframes, created prototypes, tested ideas, made marketing images and emails, created concert posters, and more -- and that was just on the design side.
 I came up with growth strategies, met with investors, raised $1.1M, got in arguments, learned a bit about leadership, read a ton, went to SXSW, got featured in the Google Play store, got my hopes up, got my hopes dashed, hired employees, moved to New York, hated New York, met my idols, and so on.
 Working on Cymbal was something I could have never prepared for, and it has changed who I am and what I want to be.